DSC-KIIT/project-halide-website/content/docs/Getting Started/Introduction.md

 ### Motivation

+When you write a program and it runs too slow, but you see nothing wrong with your code, where else will you look for a solution.
+How will you be able to debug the problem if you don’t know how the operating system works?
+Are you accessing too many files?
+Running out of memory and swap is in high usage?
+But you don’t even know what swap is!
+Or is I/O blocking?

+While the extend and depth of knowledge can be questioned, knowing more than the fundamentals can be critical to how well your program runs and even its structure and flow.

 ### Rules and Goals

 It is not okay to write average code thinking that the computer will take care of it